kintone/cli-kintone/website/docs/guide/commands/record-delete.md

 The value of the `--file-path` must be the path to the CSV file and should meet the following requirements:

 - The file extension should be ".csv".
-- The header row of the record number column must be the record number field code which is defined in the target app.
+- The header row of the CSV file must be the record number field code defined in the target app.
 - If using the app code in the record number:
   - Every row should contain the same app code (not mixed).
   - The app code is equal to the target app's one.